Olivier-Berg/PPE-notes/PPE/Philosophy/Moral/Tutorials/Tutorial 2.md

 conclusion
 counterargument that perhaps that means that not the ultimate goal is happiness, but fitness (perhaps there is no ultimate goal) (perhaps this as last sentence of conclusion)
+Perhaps we can conclude that there is not really an ultimate goal.
+However, this does not practically change anything, because precisely the reason that we have evolved to feel pleasure and happiness,